Innovating Influencing Improving Impacting

 The resulting Best Practice from the Seminar Series has been distilled into a Checklist, which is also on the ARMA Website, along with a blog.

 You can read more about how the University of Wolverhampton is engaging with the changing character of Place here.

 Equality and Diversity

 The University of Wolverhampton is committed to issues of Equality and Diversity, and to enabling all staff and students to succeed.
 Our policy statements on Equality and Diversity can be found here.
-The impact of our research in this area has national and international reach.
-For instance our work on board processes and behaviours have brought new feminist perspectives on corporate governance impacting practices across the sectors.
+The University holds both the Athena Swan Bronze award in recognition of its work in developing a gender equality plan, and the Race Equality Charter Bronze Award.
+The impact of our research in this area has national and international reach - for instance our work on board processes and behaviours have brought new feminist perspectives on corporate governance impacting practices across the sectors.

 - About research at the University of Wolverhampton

 - Centre for International Development and Training (CIDT)